rupertgermann/image-crawler/README.md

 ### Local Mode

 Scan a local directory for images.
 If no source is provided, you'll be prompted to select a folder:

+By default, Local Mode skips files already present in the output directory by comparing their content hashes.

 ```bash
 # Basic usage with interactive folder selection